-Marsascala’s bay has an amazing promenade that continues all the way to St Thomas Bay with views of low shelving rocks, colourful fishing boats and saltpans.
-The local expat community uses the promenade as their favourite meeting place.
+Marsascala’s Bay has an amazing promenade that continues to St Thomas Bay with views of low shelving rocks, colorful fishing boats, and saltpans.
+The local expat community uses the promenade as their favorite meeting place.

-In summer, the village is buzzing with life and the population rises, for not only tourists but also many Maltese families come to spend summer months in this gorgeous little town.
+In summer, the village is buzzing with life, and the population rises, for tourists and many Maltese families come to spend the summer months in this gorgeous little town.

 Siggiewi is a little village just 10 km away from Valetta.

 It is a lovely place with a unique L-shaped church square, typical narrow village streets, and lots of character, with locals mingling in the many bars around the square.